openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 As the `authorization_endpoint` of a Self-Issued OP, the use of Universal Links or App Links is RECOMMENDED over the use of custom URI schemes.

-The implementors are highly encouraged to explore other options before using custom URI schemes such as `openid:` due to the known security issues of the custom URI schemes, such as lack of controls to prevent unknown applications from attempting to service authentication requests.
+The implementors are highly encouraged to explore other options before using custom URI schemes such as `openid://` due to the known security issues of the custom URI schemes, such as lack of controls to prevent unknown applications from attempting to service authentication requests.
 See (invocation-using-custom-schema) in Privacy Considerations section for more details.

 Note that this section is subject to changes in mobile OS and browser mechanisms.